Tully-cmd/CS332Lab7/README.md

 	`unshadow passwd.txt shadow.txt > user_logins.txt`

-14. What is the content of the combined `user_logins.txt` file (include screen shot).
+14. What is the content of the combined `user_logins.txt` file (include screenshot).